gvwilson/sensibleadventures/misc/bear-02.md

 you?" he heard her say.

 It wasn't Dolly who answered.
 "What's 'home'?"
 Dambu asked uncertainly.
-Prince Lormay stared down at his letter as Princess Ogmin tried to explain.
+Prince Thokmay stared down at his letter as Princess Ogmin tried to explain.
 The sergeant had been unconscious for two entire days after the fight at the dam.
 When she had awaken, her mind had been as clear and as empty as a baby's.
 It had only taken her a